Prosecutor: Witness told police UVA suspect targeted victims

 University officials and police have said Jones, who turns 23 Thursday, joined a group of about two dozen others on a field trip Sunday from the Charlottesville campus to see a play in the nation’s capital, about 120 miles (195 kilometers) away.
 When their bus arrived back on campus, authorities have said Jones opened fire, killing Lavel Davis Jr., D’Sean Perry and Devin Chandler.

-Jones — who police have said was able to flee the shooting scene, setting off a manhunt and 12-hour campus lockdown — faces three counts of second-degree murder, two counts of malicious wounding and additional gun-related charges.
+Police have said Jones was able to flee the shooting scene, setting off a manhunt and 12-hour campus lockdown that left many students petrified.
+He faces three counts of second-degree murder, two counts of malicious wounding and additional gun-related charges.

 The violence at the state’s flagship public university has set off days of mourning among students and faculty, the broader Charlottesville community and other supporters.
 Classes resumed Wednesday, as the school announced it was canceling its final home game of the season scheduled for the weekend against Coastal Carolina.
 No decision has been made yet about its final game of the season Nov.
 26 against Virginia Tech in Blacksburg.